WJSoftware/wj-config/README.md

 | NodeJS Express | v1.0.2 | Express v4.16.1 |

 The repository contains the necessary `launch.json` file to run each of the examples in Visual Studio Code.

-For React examples, remember to first run `npm start` before start debugging it.

 ## Quickstart